tonikelope/coronapoker/docs/TESTING.md

 The easiest and most isolated entry point on Windows is `tools/qa/certify.cmd`, documented below.
-For direct Maven runs on any supported development platform, use the **opt-in QA reactor** (`tools/reactor/pom.xml`) with at least the `verify` lifecycle.
-The QA module consumes the packaged game JAR, so stopping the reactor at `test` is invalid: the game classes have been compiled but its JAR is not yet available to QA. `verify` builds the game and tests the same checkout without any manual pre-install or version override:
+For direct Maven runs on any supported development platform, use the **opt-in QA reactor** (`tools/reactor/pom.xml`) with the `verify` lifecycle.
+The QA module depends directly on the current core and Swing modules, so the same reactor always tests the current checkout without a manual pre-install or version override.
+`verify` is the documented gate because it also completes packaging checks:

 ```bash
 # Fast lane — the default.
 Game + all deterministic code tests (~1 min).